Accepting applications for Summer 2022 enrollment

 MA in Education: Restorative Justice in Education (36 credits)

-EMU’s Graduate Teacher Education program is proud to offer an interdisciplinary concentration in Restorative Justice in Education (RJE).
+EMU offers an interdisciplinary concentration in Restorative Justice in Education (RJE) built on Graduate Teacher Education courses with the option of taking electives through EMU's Center for Justice and Peacebuilding.
 Practitioners focus on helping teachers, administrators, and other school personnel to develop skills in relational and restorative ways of teaching and leading.

 Program core (15 SH)